Call Today (480) 289-5502

 What is Cupping?

 Cupping therapy is a type of bloodletting that involves placing warm to hot cups on your skin, creating a partial vacuum.
-This causes suction that pulls blood up to the skin level, stimulating the healing process.
+This causes suction that pulls blood to the skin level, stimulating healing.

 Various healthcare professionals receive training in cupping therapy, including: